 We consider the compensation levels, programs and practices of certain other companies to assist us in setting our executive compensation so that it is market competitive.
 We review compensation data of a peer group that consists of companies of comparable size on both a revenue and market capitalization basis that are engaged, to varying degrees, in businesses similar to ours.
 We believe that we compete, to varying degrees, for business and talent with the companies in this peer group.
 The Compensation Committee considers the 50th percentile of the Company's peer group as a guide for setting total direct compensation (base salary plus annual incentive plus long-term incentive) for our executives.
-For purposes of setting compensation levels for 2018, the peer group was comprised of the following companies:
+For purposes of setting compensation levels for 2020, the peer group was comprised of the following companies (which is the same peer group used in 2019):

-Armstrong World Industries Inc. Fortune Brands Home & Security Leggett & Platt Masco Corporation Newell Brands Owens Corning PPG Industries, Inc. The Sherwin-Williams Company Stanley Black & Decker, Inc. USG Corporation Valspar Whirlpool Corporation
+Armstrong Flooring Inc. Eastman Chemical Company Fortune Brands Home & Security Leggett & Platt Masco Corporation Newell Brands

-The Compensation Committee obtained information on the compensation levels, programs and practices of the companies within the peer group from market surveys periodically conducted by Hewitt Associates, LLC, an
+Owens Corning PPG Industries, Inc. The Sherwin-Williams Company Stanley Black & Decker, Inc. USG Corporation Whirlpool Corporation

-Aon Hewitt company ("Aon"), a compensation consultant engaged by the Company.
-In November 2018, the Compensation Committee considered whether the work of Aon raised any conflict of interest.
+The Compensation Committee obtained information on the compensation levels, programs and practices of the companies within the peer group from market surveys periodically conducted by the Rewards Solutions practice at Aon plc ("Aon"), a compensation consultant engaged by the Company.
+In November 2020, the Compensation Committee considered whether the work of Aon raised any conflict of interest.
 The Committee considered various factors and determined that with respect to executive and director compensation-related matters, no conflict of interest was raised by the work of Aon.
-In reaching its determination, the Compensation Committee considered the fact that Aon Risk Services South, Inc., an affiliate of Aon, performs insurance brokerage services for the Company in exchange for an annual fee of \$336,000, which Aon represented to the Committee is less than 0.01% of Aon's total revenues.
-Aon's fees for compensation related services in 2018 were \$106,070.
+The factors considered by the Committee included, but were not limited to, Aon's representation to the Committee that fees unrelated to compensation work paid by the Company were less than 0.05% of Aon's total revenues.